Rituximab in refractory chronic inflammatory demyelinating polyneuropathy

 Digital Object Identifier (DOI)

 Muley, Suraj A.; Jacobsen, Bill; Parry, Gareth; Usman, Uzma; Ortega, Erik; Walk, David; Allen, Jeff; Pasnoor, Mamatha; Varon, Matthew; and Dimachkie, Mazen M., "Rituximab in refractory chronic inflammatory demyelinating polyneuropathy" (2020).
-Neurology Articles.
+Neurology.
 485.